 - All cells need vitamin A for growth.
 This includes hair, the fastest growing tissue in the human body.
 Vitamin A also helps skin glands make an oily substance called sebum.
 Sebum moisturizes the scalp and helps keep hair healthy

 - One of the best-known vitamins for hair growth is a B-vitamin called biotin.
 Studies link biotin deficiency with hair loss in humans.
 Although biotin is used as an alternative hair-loss treatment, those who are deficient have the best results.

-- Free radical damage can block growth and cause your hair to age.
+- Free radical damage can block the growth and cause your hair to age.
 Vitamin C is a powerful antioxidant that helps protect against the oxidative stress caused by free radicals.
-In addition, your body needs vitamin C to create a protein known as collagen — an important part of hair structure.
+In addition, your body needs vitamin C to create a protein known as collagen — an important part of the hair structure.
 Vitamin C also helps your body absorb iron, a mineral necessary for hair growth.